7 Best Ways to Vacation in Nantucket on a Budget

 4. Buy Your Own Groceries and Bring Your Alcohol

-If your rent a home with a kitchen, you can easily save a lot of money by shopping in the local grocery stores and markets and preparing your own snacks and meals instead of eating out, especially during the day.
+If you rent a home with a kitchen, you can easily save a lot of money by shopping in the local grocery stores and markets and preparing your own snacks and meals instead of eating out, especially during the day.

 You can eat breakfast before heading out and pack some snacks or lunch with drinks in a cooler.
 This can save you hundreds of dollars.